JayJay1024/markdown-to-pdf/README.md

 # Markdown Editor

-A powerful Markdown editor with real-time preview and PDF export functionality.
+A powerful Markdown editor with real-time preview and HTML export functionality.
+Convert your HTML exports to PDF using browser print or online tools.

 ## Features